davidguenin/nectune_CLI/README.md

 </pre>

-**Nectune push entertainment directly on your terminal: media, games, deals and much more!**
+**Nectune pushes entertainment directly on your terminal: media, games, deals and much more!**
 Our mission is to bring you original content every day.

 **Technically Nectune is a simple CLI which allows you to connect to our API and ensure the layout of the content.**
-The commands allow you to navigate in the different categories like a menu on a website
+The commands enable navigation in the different categories like a menu on a website.

 We use the Oclif framework to build our CLI.
-**All content and illustrations are created from scratch**
+**All content and illustrations are created from scratch.**

 Nectune is a young project, we are open for all your feedback.
 Visit our site to contact us.